AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 ### Experimental Apparatus
 The overall experimental setup consisted of clay and coagulant reservoirs, four distinct pumps, a flocculator, a tube settler, a pressure attenuator, and two turbidimeters.
 The clay stock tank was the clay reservoir and holds a mixture of clay and water.
 The stirrer continuously mixed the contents of the stock tank.
 The PaCl coagulant stock tank contained water and PaCl (the coagulant agent) at a concentration of 5 mg/L. The first pump, the water pump, controlled the water flow throughout the system with the flow rate set manually.
 The second pump, the clay pump, was controlled by ProCoDA with the use of PID Control to dose clay into the system to maintain an influent turbidity of 100 NTU.
 The third pump, the coagulant pump, was used to control the coagulant dose and was set manually to dose the optimal coagulant concentration determined by the Summer 2018 High Rate Sedimentation team.
 The final pump, the effluent pump, was used to pump effluent out of the floc weir to prevent the buildup of too many flocs.

 The flocculator was made by winding tubing around a cardboard cylinder.
-The purpose of the flocculator is to encourage collisions between clay and coagulant particles **[flocculator's purpose is to encourage collisions between clay and coagulant particles more specifically - Addressed LB]**.
+The purpose of the flocculator is to encourage collisions between clay and coagulant particles.
 Sedimentation occurred in the tube settler, where flocs are recirculated through the settler.
 Optimal performance of the tube settler involved the formation of a floc blanket, or a suspended fluidized bed of flocs that capture other flocs that are too small to settle.
 The flocs then flowed down the floc weir, the extension jutting out from the left side of the tube settler.
 The pressure attenuator indicated whether there pressure was building up in the system; i.e. if water was rising in the attenuator, pressure was building up somewhere, likely due to a closed valve.
 Lastly, there were two turbidimeters: one that measured influent turbidity and one that measured effluent turbidity.
 All these components are labeled in Figure 9 below.

 ![HRS Bottom Geometry Apparatus](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/ExperimentalApparatus.PNG)
 Figure 9: Bottom Geometry apparatus with labeled components.